Friends of Iowa Women Prisoners

 SCHR is engaged in litigation, public education, advocacy, and works with other organizations and individuals to protect the civil and human rights of people prosecuted in the criminal courts – particularly those facing the death penalty – and confined in the prisons and jails of the South.
 They offer free guidebooks with tools on how to advocate for incarcerated loved ones and on re-entry services.
 Serves Georgia and the deep south.

-Florida Cares
+Florida Cares Charity

-Florida Cares is dedicated to improving the lives of the incarcerated through programs, advocacy, education and visitation.
+Florida Cares Charity is dedicated to improving the lives of the incarcerated through programs, advocacy, education and visitation.
 The organization offers education on how to effectively communicate with the Florida Department of Corrections Administration.
 Serves Floridians only.

 Pathway to Freedom Inc.